 A lawyer or attorney works in the court system to defend or prosecute criminal offenders or advise people of legal issues.
 The majority of lawyers work in private practice firms, while some work for corporations, non-profit organizations or the government.
 The educational requirements to become an attorney are rigorous, with most lawyers completing a bachelor's degree, typically from any field, as well as three additional years in law school and pass a state bar exam in order to practice.

-According to the BLS, national employment opportunities for lawyers will increase approximately as fast as average between 2012 and 2022, but competition is expected to be very sharp, as the number of law school graduates continues to be higher than the number of jobs available (www.bls.gov).
-As of May 2013, the yearly median salary for attorneys was $114,300, as per BLS data.
+According to the BLS, national employment opportunities for lawyers will increase approximately as fast as average between 2014 and 2024.
+Job competition is expected to be sharp, however, as the number of law school graduates continues to be higher than the number of jobs available.
+As of May 2015, the yearly median salary for attorneys was $115,820, as per BLS data.